UK Stocks-Factors to watch on Thursday July 24

 EDINBURGH, July 24 Britain's FTSE 100 index is seen

-* The FTSE 100 index closed up 2.81 points on Wednesday, flat in percentage
+* The UK blue chip index closed up 2.81 points, flat in percentage terms, at

 * BHP BILLITON PLC, ANGLO AMERICAN PLC - The miners are